Antonio de Ulloa: Legacy and tributes

-The street in which Ulloa was born in Seville, originally named Clavel, was renamed Ulloa in 1845 and Almirante Ulloa ("Admiral Ulloa") in 1875.
-A large bust of Ulloa, together of those of members of the French Geodesic Mission to the Equator, adorns the Ciudad Mitad del Mundo monument in the outskirts of Quito.
+The street in Seville where Ulloa was born, named initially Clavel, was renamed Ulloa in 1845 and Almirante Ulloa ("Admiral Ulloa") in 1875.
+A large bust of Ulloa, together with those of members of the French Geodesic Mission to the Equator, adorns the Ciudad Mitad del Mundo monument in the outskirts of Quito.
 In 2013, the University of Seville opened a new Learning Resource Centre named after Antonio de Ulloa.
 In 2016 the Spanish Postal Service issued a stamp to mark the 300th anniversary of Ulloa's birth.

 Major works

 In collaboration with Jorge Juan

 Frontispiece and title page of Astronomical and Physical Observations Made by Order of His Majesty in the Kingdoms of Peru, published in 1748 by Jorge Juan and Antonio de Ulloa.